travitu/Hamster-Slider-Puzzle/README.md

 # Hamster-Slider-Puzzle
-This is a support page of the Android and iOS app "Hamster Slider Puzzle "
+This is a support page of the Android and iOS app "Hamster Slider Puzzle"

 # Information
 ver1.0.0 now available.